patooz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello - adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello - no permission to the owner and the group, but gives all permissions to other users chmod 751 hello - sets the mode of the file hello to -rwxr-x-wx
+chmod ugo+x hello - adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello - no permission to the owner and the group, but gives all permissions to other users chmod 751 hello - sets the mode of the file hello to -rwxr-x-wx chmod $(stat -c "%a" olleh) hello - sets the mode of the file hello the same as olleh’s mode